venture23-aleo/verulink/docs/architecture_overview.md

 Notes:
 1. The address to unlock is checked against blacklisted addresses for OFAC compliance at step 6.
 2. The address to unlock is specified on the message itself.
-So anyone is able to call the unlock method and the wrapped asset will be unlocked on the right Ethereum address.
+So anyone is able to call the unlock method and the locked asset will be unlocked on the right Ethereum address.